vepereira7/goodreads-datawarehouse/README.md

 - There must be aggregated facts or snapshots with at least one semi-additive measure.
 - There must be at least 4 dimensions, one of which temporal, and some of them are common to both kinds of facts.

+## Introduction
+This project aims to design a data warehouse, implement it, and exemplify its use, applied to Goodreads’ reality, the chosen dataset.
+Our data is composed of five different datasets, as it will be better discussed further, and contains several information about books, ratings and tags added to books.
+Goodreads is an American social cataloging website that features information about a multitude of books, together with their reviews from online users.
+This website allows the users to track their reading process, set reading goals, and participate in reading challenges.
+Although our data is not as extensive, nowadays, Goodreads has over 100 million members and contains more than 3 billion books.

 ## Credits
 This project was developed as a group: